Capitalize on today’s evolving market dynamics.

-Aggressive policy tightening in the form of rate hikes between early 2022 to mid-2023 helped drive the Core Personal Consumption Expenditures Price Index (Core PCE), the Fed’s preferred inflation gauge, from a peak above 5.5% year-over-year in 2022 to 2.5% in April.
+Aggressive policy tightening in the form of rate hikes between early 2022 to mid-2023 helped drive Core Personal Consumption Expenditures Price Index (Core PCE), the Fed’s preferred inflation gauge, from a peak above 5.5% year-over-year in 2022 to 2.9% in July.
 The Fed targets inflation near 2%.

 As always, we value your trust and are here to help in any way we can.
 Please do not hesitate to let us know if we can help address your unique financial situation or be of assistance.